ansible-collections/cisco.ios/docs/cisco.ios.ios_config_module.rst

 -----

 .. note::
-   - Tested against IOS 15.6
+   - Tested against Cisco IOSXE Version 17.3 on CML.
    - Abbreviated commands are NOT idempotent, see https://docs.ansible.com/ansible/latest/network/user_guide/faq.html#why-do-the-config-modules-always-return-changed-true-with-abbreviated-commands
    - To ensure idempotency and correct diff the configuration lines in the relevant module options should be similar to how they appear if present in the running configuration on device including the indentation.
    - This module works with connection ``network_cli``.
 See https://docs.ansible.com/ansible/latest/network/user_guide/platform_ios.html